YenWenWang/NSFInvasion2022/misc/BLAST.markdown

 Now, we want to extract genes to make a phylogeny.
 This way, we can compare our samples to the samples from previous studies.
 We have prepared the <i>A. muscaria</i>  sequences from [Geml et al. 2008](https://www.sciencedirect.com/science/article/pii/S105579030800208X?via%3Dihub) and you only need to extract the same four genes from your genome.

-Head to `DennyMaterials`, make a directory called `phyloBLAST` and copy your genome and the query (`/home/genhons1/DennyMaterials/Gemlquery.fasta`) to the folder.
+Head to `DennyMaterials`, make a directory called `phyloBLAST` and copy the query (`/home/genhons1/DennyMaterials/Gemlquery.fasta`) to the folder.

+Next, copy your genome assembly to the folder, too.
+Everyone has a different sample.
+You can figure out the one for which you are responsible by looking into the files in `~/Data/Illumina/`.
+And copy the corresponding assembly fasta file from `/home/genhons1/PhylogenomicMaterials/genomes/` into your current directory.

 Use `makeblastdb` to create a database (remember to add `-parse_seqids` to allow sequences retrieval) and `blastn` to search for the four genes from `Gemlquery.fasta` in your genome.